keyno63/sbt15-sample/README.md

 ## LICENSE

-All code in this repository is licensed under the Apache License, Version 2.0.
+This repository is MIT License.
 see [License](./LICENSE) file.